 19. Ditch Eeyore.
 Hang out with other creative types and positive people.

-20. Groupies.
-I hope you don’t think I’m rude for bringing this up twice, but I’ve seen it inspire lots of my youngest guitar students.
+20. Envision groupies.
+I hope you don’t think I’m rude for bringing this up twice now, but I’ve seen it inspire lots of my guitar students.
 Imagine how cool you’ll look rocking out in front of all those cute boys or girls.
-If you’re a more subtle, sensitive performer, imagine the starry-eyed admirers who’ll hear your songs and think you’re a true poet and ask you to sign their copy of Anne Sexton’s complete works (that’s never happened to me either, but hey, we can dream).
+If you’re a more subtle, sensitive performer, imagine the starry-eyed admirers who’ll ask you to write your number in their copy of Anne Sexton’s complete works (that’s never happened to me either, but hey, we can dream).

 21. Geek Out with New Tools and Toys.
 Buy a new piece of gear or a book about your chosen craft.
 Even just tuning up the piano or slapping a new set of strings on the ol’ guitar can be enough to pick you up.